sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 Container Runtime: Kubelet will use a underlying container runtime such as Docker in order to create and run a container.

 Controller: Controller is the brain behind orchestration.
-It is responsible for noticing and responding when a container or a node goes down.
-In such scenarios, they also make decisions to bring up new containers.
+They monitor the kubernetes objects and respond accordingly.

 ### Worker Node vs Master Node